Turing-Cross-Pol/DispersedCamping_BE/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up of the backend api and running follow these simple steps.
+To clone and download a copy up of the backend API and running follow these simple steps.

 ### Prerequisites